mwanta/protein-viewer/README.md

 CI/CD is managed by GitHub Actions, a non-trivial push to main automatically
 builds and pushes Docker images to ECR and deploys to ECS.
-The workflow can also be triggered manually from the Actions tab in GitHub.
+The workflow can also be triggered manually from the Actions tab in GitHub without pushing code.

 ## Usage
 1. Enter a PDB ID in the search box (e.g. 4HHB, 1BNA, 3PTB)
-2. Click Search
+2. Click Search or press Enter
 3. View the protein metadata and interact with the 3D structure
+4. Click Add to Favorites to save the protein for later
+5. Use the Favorites list (at the bottom of the screen) to reload or remove saved proteins

 ### API
-The backend exposes a single endpoint:
+The backend exposes the following endpoints:
 ```
-GET /api/protein/{pdbId}
+GET    /api/protein/{pdbId}     — fetch protein metadata (checks cache first)
+GET    /api/favorites           — list all favorited proteins
+POST   /api/favorites/{pdbId}   — add a protein to favorites
+DELETE /api/favorites/{pdbId}   — remove a protein from favorites
 ```
-Returns metadata for the given PDB ID from the RCSB REST API.